Below is a list of our most frequently asked questions regarding our organization and programs.

 Do you issue continuing education units (CEUs) for the course?

-We are accredited with the California Board of Nursing to issue nine continuing education units (CEUs) to any registered nurses or licensed vocational nurses who complete our two-day in-person Foundations of Mindful Caregiving course.
+We are accredited with the California Board of Nursing to issue nine continuing education units (CEUs) to any registered nurses or licensed vocational nurses who complete our two-day in-person Essentials of Mindful Caregiving course.
 If you are unsure if your board will accept our CEUs, please contact your licensing board.

 Do I need to have any background in meditation to participate?